Research is important because it can help to improve healthcare by finding out which treatments work best.

 |Urology||Peri-operative chemotherapy versus surveillance in upper tract urothelial cancer|

-For more information about research for patients, carers and the public, please visit www.crn.nihr.ac.uk/can-help/patients-carers-public/
+You can find more information about research for patients, carers and the public, on the National institute of Health Research website.

-If you are considering getting involved in research and would like to find out more, please visit www.nihr.ac.uk/get-involved/find-out-more-about-research.htm
+If you are considering getting involved in research you can find out more on the National institute of Health Research website.

 *In some circumstances (research relating to emergency procedures) this may not be possible and a relative/carer/other health professional may give consent on your behalf but your full consent will be gained as soon you are able to do so.